opendistro/for-elasticsearch-docs/docs/elasticsearch/tasksapis.md

 Note that not all tasks are cancelable.
 To see if a task is cancelable, refer to the `cancellable` field in the response to your `tasks` API request.

-You can also cancel a task by including specific task ID.
+You can also cancel a task by including a specific task ID.

 ```
 POST _tasks/<task_id>/_cancel